General Directorate for Internal Security: Wikipedia controversy

 The DCRI summoned a Wikipedia volunteer in their offices on April 4th [2013].
 This volunteer, which was one of those having access to the tools that allow the deletion of pages, was forced to delete the article while in the DCRI offices, on the understanding that he would have been held in custody and prosecuted if he did not comply.
 Under pressure, he had no other choice than to delete the article, despite explaining to the DCRI this is not how Wikipedia works.
 He warned the other sysops that trying to undelete the article would engage their responsibility before the law.
 This volunteer had no link with that article, having never edited it and not even knowing of its existence before entering the DCRI offices.
 He was chosen and summoned because he was easily identifiable, given his regular promotional actions of Wikipedia and Wikimedia projects in France.

-Later, the article was restored by other Wikipedia contributors.
+The article was later restored by other Wikipedia contributors.
 The French Ministry of the Interior told Agence France-Presse that for the moment it did not wish to comment on the incident.